-- It is expected to be realized within 12 months after the reporting date; or - It is cash or cash equivalent unless it is restricted from being exchanged or used to settle a liability for at least 12 months after the reporting date. - Held primarily for the purpose of trading:

-All other assets are classified as non-current.
+- It is expected to be realized within 12 months after the reporting date; or - It is cash or cash equivalent unless it is restricted from being exchanged or used to settle a liability for at least 12 months after the reporting date. - All other assets are classified as non-current.